szwecki-kuchasz/kafkax-jmeter/README.md

 # kafkax-jmeter
-Simple and extendable JMeter samplers for Kafka produce and consume\
+Simple and extendable JMeter samplers for produce to / read from Apache Kafka topic\
 Inspiration and fragments of base class from repo:\
 https://github.com/BrightTag/kafkameter